Tips on Taking Website Pictures For Your Small Business Website

 Use two light sources to avoid shadows and use a uniform grey background.
 Or, buy a professional light box (described below).

 That’s right, low resolution.
 Taking pictures for websites is different from taking pictures used to make prints.
 Website pictures are generally taken at 72dpi (dots per inch).
 This means that even a 640 x 480 picture is fairly large.

-You can probably set your camera for as low as 1280 x 960 pixels or equivalent.
-If you do not, the result will be a larger file size that will slow down how fast your web page displays.
+If you set your camera to take pictures at 16 Megapixels or even as low as 2 Megapixels you will have larger images than can be typically displayed on a web page.
 As a guide, the pictures on this page are only 248 x 164.

 Make sure the pictures you provide are well-lit.
 Generally, avoid the use of flash unless it is used as fill-in flash.
 The main source of lighting should not be behind the subject (e.g. a bright window behind the subject).
 You do not want dark pictures with low contrast.

 All digital cameras take pictures that are in focus, but is the focus on what you want?
 If you are taking a photo of a person, you may want the background to be out of focus so that it is not distracting.
 Avoid taking wide angle shots of groups of people.
 Nobody is going to look at their feet.
 Take close-ups.

 Likewise, if you have a store, a picture of the storefront or an interior isle might be nice, but also take close-ups of individual counters, wall displays, and racks so that visitors can clearly see the kinds of merchandise you offer.

 If you are taking pictures of people, lower your camera (bend down on your knees) so that your camera is at chest height, not at the height you would be at if you were standing up.
 This is the trick that wedding photographers use to take such attractive pictures.